 Remember, your letter is not an official document unless you add your signature!

 If you feel that you need to take extra precautions against an unfriendly landlord, you may wish to have your letter notarized.
-This means that a trusted member of the community, the notary, will make an official record of having seen your letter and its contents on a given date.
+This means that a trusted member of the community, the notary, will make an official record of having seen your letter and its contents and intent to move out of your apartment on a given date.